Multimedia

 HTML audio uses <audio> for sound, with controls for user interaction.

-• controls: Adds audio controls like play, pause, and volume.
+• controls: Displays audio controls such as play, pause, and volume.

-• loop: Makes the audio start over again when it is finished.
+• loop: Replays the audio once it finishes.

 • muted: Mutes the audio by default.